Why Diversity Matters

 The emerging facts and statistics about the benefits of diversity and inclusion tell the story.
 A diverse management team boosts revenue by 19% while 43% of companies that have diverse management exhibited higher profits, according to What to Become.
 At the same time, an overwhelming 78% of people believe diversity and inclusion offers companies a competitive advantage, this as teams with diversity are 87% better at decision-making than individuals.

 And cybersecurity duels as a profession that particularly benefits from principles of diversity and inclusion while presenting enormous risk to our technology infrastructure.
 Accenture reports that 68% of business leaders indicate cybersecurity risks are increasing.
 RiskBased indicates that data breaches exposed 36 billion records in the first half of 2020 alone.
 In the meantime, human beings and machines around the world use 300 billion passwords, according to Cybersecurity Media, this while 95% of cyber breaches are the result of human error, according to Cybint.

 The intersection of diversity/inclusion and cybersecurity simultaneously presents enormous risk and enormous opportunity.
-That is the reason for Cyversity and the tools and resources it makes available to its members and its community.
+That is the reason for Cyversity and the tools and resources made available to members.
+Become a Cyversity member today!